MailboxValidator/mcp-mailboxvalidator/README.md

   }
 }
 ```
+ 6. Remember to replace the path for the `index.js` with your actual path to your MailboxValidator MCP server on your local machine.
-5. To get your API key, just [login](https://www.mailboxvalidator.com/login) to your dashboard and get it from there.
-Replace `<YOUR_API_KEY>` in the above with your actual API key.
+ 7. To get your API key, just [login](https://www.mailboxvalidator.com/login) to your dashboard and get it from there.
+Replace the `<YOUR_API_KEY>` in the above with your actual API key.
-6. Restart the Claude Desktop after saving the changes, and you should see it appear in the `Search and tools` menu.
+ 8. Restart the Claude Desktop after saving the changes, and you should see it appear in the `Search and tools` menu.

 # Usage